-Once setup camp, we headed off to Linville Gorge for rock climbing, finally.
-Yeeppee!!!
+Once set up camp, we headed off to Linville Gorge for rock climbing, finally.
+Yippee!!!
 The weather was overcast and drizzling.
-Despite of the weather, we headed off with a determination to climb.
+Despite the weather, we headed off with a determination to climb.

 Linville Gorge – Table Rock

 Our goal was to climb Table Rock at Linville Gorge.
 We planned to look for a route called Jim Dandy, a 5.4 multi-pitch.
 A pitch is a section of a route that requires a rope with a belayer and climber up to the top of the climb.
-The standard top of the climb is usually 50 meter high, the distance of a standard rope.
-Multi-pitch is more than one pitch or section of a climb of 50 meter high.
+The standard top of the climb is usually 50 meters high, the distance of a standard rope.
+Multi-pitch is more than one pitch or section of a climb of 50 meters high.
 This is very general terms for the sake of simplicity in defining pitches.
-There are variety of meanings which can be more complicated.
-Jim Dandy has three pitches which is 3 times 50 meters.
+There are a variety of meanings that can be more complicated.
+Jim Dandy has three pitches which are 3 times 50 meters.
 We were hoping to climb the first two pitches.

 On the way back, we passed climbers which was a great sign.
 We passed Jim Dandy.
 Oh well, we’ll have to climb it another time.
 Heading back was another challenge.
 Once again we took the wrong turn which we thought was the correct turn and ended up at North Carolina Outward Bound (NCOB) home base which was possibly 1.5 miles south of the original parking lot where we parked our car.
 Luckily we bumped into Aaron who worked at NCOB.
 She showed us the way to track back to the parking lot.

 It seemed like forever as we walked back through the suggested zigzag path.
-We started to doubt ourselves and felt insecure with our direction.
+We started to doubt ourselves and felt insecure in our direction.
 We were walking yet at least another half hour and everything looked unfamiliar.
 We stopped for a brief moment to re-analyze where we were.
-Luckily, we heard a sound of passing cars not too far in the distance.
+Luckily, we heard the sound of passing cars not too far in the distance.
 We continued to follow the path and finally found ourselves on the road.
 The road led us not too far from the main parking lot where we parked.
 Whew!
-We made it back in one piece by 5:30pm.
-It was still day light.
+We made it back in one piece by 5:30 pm.
+It was still daylight.